|

 Type: Legend

-Further Comments: The common has been named as a contender for the last battle of Boadica, though Jennifer Westwood and Jacqueline Simpson state this story may have come into being in the nineteenth century.
+Further Comments: The common has been named as a contender for the last battle of Boudica, though Jennifer Westwood and Jacqueline Simpson state this story may have come into being in the nineteenth century.

 Location: Paulerspury (Northamptonshire) - Cuttle Mill area